ahnaf-monwar/HR-Dashboard-Employee-Overview/README.md

 The final report has a polished, easy-to-use look across its two main pages, 'Home' and 'Insights,' connected by simple navigation buttons.
 The 'Home' page features scorecards to highlight top-level numbers like Total Employees, while the 'Insights' page uses visual graphs—including Stacked Charts to show demographic trends (Job Levels, Service Years) and a Donut Chart to visualize employee turnover risk (Distance Status)—ensuring all users get quick, clear answers from the data.

 # Accessing the Project
 Download Microsoft's "Power BI Desktop" App on your system.
-Then go to "Ahnaf Monwar_HR Dashboard.pbix" file of the repository and then click on "Download Raw file" option just beside "Edit this file" option with a pencil symbol.
+Then go to "Ahnaf Monwar_HR Dashboard.pbix" file of the repository and then click on "Download Raw file" option just beside "Edit this file" option with a pencil symbol  to download and access the project.